 In kindergarten, students will learn about "self and others."
-This will include learning about similarities and differences between children, families, communities, and about holidays, symbols and traditions that unite us as Americans.
+This will include learning about similarities and differences between children, families and communities.
+Students also will learn about holidays, symbols and traditions that unite us as Americans.
 In addition, students will learn about respect for others, and rights and responsibilities of individuals.

-Units of study and learning outcomes for kindergarten students in social studies include:
+Unit topics and learning outcomes for kindergarten students in social studies include:

-Rules, Regulations and Responsibilities
+Rules and Responsibilities

-- demonstrate awareness of good health and safety practices. - demonstrate ability to interact with peers and adults following the rules of the classroom. - describe the results of following rules and the consequences of not following rules. - compare similarities and differences between home and school rules.
+- Demonstrate awareness of good health and safety practices. - Demonstrate ability to interact with peers and adults following the rules of the classroom. - Describe the results of following rules and the consequences of not following rules. - Compare similarities and differences between home and school rules.